 - a) As part of its estate strategy the College updated its access audit. - b) There is a list of specialist equipment, which the College can make available for use by students and a range of assistive technology is available in the learning resource centres. - c) The admissions policy for all students is described in the College's Admission procedures.
 Appeals against a decision not to offer a place are dealt with under the complaints policy. - d) The College has made a significant investment in the appointment of specialist lecturers to support students with learning difficulties and/or disabilities.
-There are a number of student support assistants who can provide a variety of support for learning.
+There are a number of Student Services Advisors, Learning Support Coordinators and an Inclusion Team who can provide a variety of support for learning.
 There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities. - e) Specialist programmes are described in College prospectuses and achievements and destinations are recorded and published in the standard College format. - f) Counselling and welfare services are detailed in the College student handbook, which is issued to students together with the Complaints and Disciplinary Procedure leaflets at induction.